 Which Green Energy Source Is Better?

 Wind is a more efficient power source than solar.
 Compared to solar panels, wind turbines release less CO2 to the atmosphere, consume less energy, and produce more energy overall.
-In fact, one wind turbine can generate the same amount of electricity per kWh as about 48,704 solar panels.
+In fact, one wind turbine may generate the same amount of electricity as seven football fields of solar panels.

 But the enormous power-generating capacity of wind turbines doesn’t make wind energy a clear winner.
 Wind turbines are an eyesore.
-They take up a lot of space.
+They do take up space.
 They can hurt wildlife.
 They aren’t suitable for densely populated areas, which means they’re mostly located in rural regions — far from the cities that are most in need of their power.

 For suburban or urban regions, solar panels are a more practical option.
 Solar panels can be installed on the rooftops of buildings, schools, and businesses.
 They can be bought or leased at an affordable rate.
-They might even be used to generate power for future high-speed transit systems.
-Plus, transparent solar panels are being developed to retrofit roofs, windows — and even your phone, laptop, or tablet.
+Plus, solar panels are being developed that function as facades, roofs, and windows—even patio umbrellas!

 Despite the advantages of green energy, there’s still the question of its economic sustainability.
-Both wind and solar power have grown rapidly in the last decade — but they only account for a small percentage of the world’s energy generation capacity.
-For wind and solar to compete with oil, coal, and natural gas, researchers will have to find a practical, cost-efficient way to store their power when the sun isn’t shining and the wind isn’t blowing.
+Both wind and solar power have grown rapidly in the last decade — but they only account for 20% of the US electricity.
+For wind and solar to compete with oil, coal, and natural gas, they need practical, cost-efficient ways to store power when the sun isn’t shining and the wind isn’t blowing.

-Plus, the costs of producing, installing, and maintaining solar panels and wind turbines will have to continue to fall in order to convince consumers to make the switch from non-renewable energy sources.
-When government subsidies for green energy expire in 2020, both sectors will have to rely on solid infrastructure and increased private investment.
+The costs of procuring, installing, and maintaining solar panels and wind turbines will likely continue to fall, so more consumers will make the switch from polluting, non-renewable energy sources.

 Of course, no energy source is without its drawbacks.
-But if wind and solar can keep up their explosive growth rates, they might both stand up to America’s fossil fuel giants.
+But if wind and solar can keep up their explosive growth rates, they will both stand up to America’s fossil fuel giants.